genner-lab/meta-fish-lib/README.md

 ### TL;DR (give me the data)

-If you require simply the final reference library file for immediate use, it can be downloaded directly using the R code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.
+If you require simply the UK reference library for immediate use, it can be downloaded directly using the R code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.

 ##### Retrieve latest reference library: